-During my time as an expat in Abu Dhabi, I seized the chance to discover the hidden wonders of the United Arab Emirates.
-One of my most memorable road trips was to an area called Hatta. it is situated in the mountains lying South East of Dubai, on the Oman border.
+During my time living in Abu Dhabi, I grabbed the chance to discover the hidden wonders of the United Arab Emirates.
+One of my most memorable road trips was to an area called Hatta, situated in the mountains lying South East of Dubai, on the Oman border.
 Exploring the Hatta region was utterly captivating.
-I visited this beautiful natural site in May last year.
-I definitely wouldn’t recommend going at this time of year.
-Temperatures were over 40 degrees.
-Not even the AC in my rental car could save us from sweating profusely.
+I visited this beautiful natural scenery in May last year.
+I most definitely wouldn’t recommend going this time of year.
+Temperatures were over 40 degrees, not even the AC in my rental car could save us from sweating profusely.

 After a long day of kayaking and sightseeing, we set off on our three-hour drive home to Abu Dhabi.
 Driving through the mountains I was challenged with nearly every type of weather possible -rain, wind, hailstones, sun, rainbows.
 It’s not a mystery that rain is a rare site in the UAE but the hailstones caught me off-guard.
 The three-hour home trip soon turned into five hours as we continuously lost our visibility with the hailstones as the rental car was blown into different lanes.
 On the positive side, I got the chance to witness the locals’ idea of an exhilarating evening – Wadi Bashing.
 Hatta is a prevalent destination for local Arabs who seek the thrill of wadi bashing through these mountainous tracks.
 Wadi bashing is extreme and only those that are confident enough should attempt this, so clearly my Hyundai and I were incapable of feeling the same adrenaline rush thrills as the Arabs were able to obtain in their G-Class Mercedes-Benz, Toyota Tundras and GMC Silverados.